 Our goal is to continue to build one of the leading independent information technology consulting firms by expanding our relationships with existing and new clients and through the continuation of our disciplined acquisition strategy.
 Our future growth plan includes expanding our business with a primary focus on customers in the United States, both organically and through acquisitions.
 Given the economic conditions during 2008 and 2009 we suspended acquisition activity pending improved visibility into the health of the economy.
-With the return to growth in 2010 we have resumed our disciplined acquisition strategy as evidenced by our acquisition of Kerdock Consulting, LLC ("Kerdock") in March 2010, speakTECH in December 2010, Exervio in April 2011, JCB in July 2011, and PointBridge in February 2012.
+With the return to growth in 2010 we have resumed our disciplined acquisition strategy as evidenced by our acquisition of Kerdock Consulting, LLC ("Kerdock") in March 2010, speakTECH in December 2010, Exervio in April 2011, JCB in July 2011, PointBridge in February 2012, Nascent in June 2012, and Northridge in July 2012.
 We also intend to further leverage our existing offshore capabilities to support our future growth and provide our clients flexible options for project delivery.